skypjack/entt/docs/md/process.md

 A cooperative scheduler runs different processes and helps manage their life cycles.

 Each process is invoked once per tick.
-If it terminates, it's removed automatically from the scheduler, and it's never invoked again.
-Otherwise, it's a good candidate to run one more time the next tick.<br/>
+If it terminates, it is removed automatically from the scheduler, and it is never invoked again.
+Otherwise, it is a good candidate to run one more time the next tick.<br/>
 A process can also have a _child_.
 In this case, the parent process is replaced with its child when it terminates and only if it returns with success.
 In case of errors, both the parent process and its child are discarded.
-This way, it's easy to create a chain of processes to run sequentially.
+This way, it is easy to create a chain of processes to run sequentially.

 Using a scheduler is straightforward.
 To create it, users must provide only the